justinwiley/higher-expectations/README.txt

 == SYNOPSIS:

 Imagine you have a method to calculate sunrise buried within a 1D planet simulator codebase.
-Throughout the codebase, validations are used to check data input, and there is a well thought-out and well written test suite.
+Throughout the codebase, validations are used to check data input, and there is a well thoughtout and well written test suite.

   def calc_sunrise(day, month)
     sunrise = (day - 50000)/month   # arbitrary calculation that assumes day is a number and not negative end

-However, Joey your coworker hacks and calls the following function:
+However, Joey your coworker hacks away and calls the following function:

   PlanetEarth.sunrise = calc_sunrise(-5, 1)